 A Breakdown of Ho Chi Minh City's Best Districts

-A lot of businesses and “tourist must-do’s” are here.
+A lot of businesses and “tourist must-do’s” are here as District 1 is considered the heart of the city.

 The Bến Thành Market, the War Remnants Museum and the Saigon Notre Dame Cathedral are a few of the biggest ones.